Abathargh/shimmer-listener/README.md

 sudo ./setup_bt.sh
 ```

-The script was compiled from the instructions contained in these two stackoverflow responses and the full credit
+The script is based on the instructions contained in these two stackoverflow responses, and the full credit
 for it goes to the authors of these answers.
 If something is not working, I advise you to directly
 refer to these two links.